alineejati/AirlineReservation/README.md

 • Users have a charging section in their profile where they enter the desired amount. (“Add charge”).
 Every time a ticket is booked, the ticket amount is deducted from     this charge.

 Note:

+1.The tickets have been booked as "one-way" and “Single” for convenience.
+Also, the type of flight has been omitted.